Beginnerbakes

 5. Spoon batter evenly into prepared muffin tin, filling each cup about 3/4 full.

-6. Bake in preheated oven for 18-22 minutes.
+6. Bake in preheated oven for 18 to 22 minutes.
 Check doneness by inserting toothpick into center; it should come out clean or with a few moist crumbs.

 7. Remove muffins and let cool in the tin for 5 minutes.
 Transfer to wire rack to cool completely.